 halfway between Louisville and Lexington

 is for established clients who are male, and for married couples.
 Feel free to call and ask me more about it.
-Sessions will be for 90 minutes, and will include an extra free half hour to sit outside or roam the grounds, before, during, or after the session.
-This free-standing office is 50 feet from the back door of my home, and we will sit around on its back deck.
+Sessions can be for 90 minutes, to include an extra free half hour to sit outside or roam the grounds, before, during, or after the session.
+This free-standing office is 50 feet from the back door of my home.
+We will sit around on its back deck, or during rain, on the front porch, or the screen porch of my home.
 100 yards away is what we call the point, with nothing man-made but a clear view in three directions of the horizon 50 miles out.
-Clients will not see or meet my wife, and at end of two hours, I will escort them back down to the locked gate over a half mile down the hill.
+Clients will not see or meet my wife, and at end of our time, I will escort them back down to the locked gate over a half mile down the hill.
 More about Jeptha Knob can be found on its Wikipedia page.

 Work with Me from your Home